gvwilson/thirdbit/src/fiction/santas/index.md

 "It was a *sanitation* shaft, not a ventilation shaft," Finner explained, plucking at the odoriferous clothes sticking damply to his skin.

-"There's a pond right over there."
+"There's a pond right over there if you want to clean up."
 Santa Greenwood nodded to his left.
 Something large and toothy swished through the water as if in response.
 "All right, never mind.